-Evidence-Based Program/Curriculum: An evidence based phonics curriculum is still in need for the k-3.
-While the school did receive and implement Super Kids for Phonics, it was not found to be effective in our classrooms as there was not the expected increase in phonics fluency on a quarterly basis.
-We recognize the need to implement a systematic and explicit phonics program as well as an evidence-based reading comprehension program that aligns to the learning standards.
+Evidence-Based Program/Curriculum: A new evidence-based phonics curriculum has been implemented for the K-3.
+We recognized the need to implement a systematic and explicit phonics program as well as an evidence-based reading comprehension program that aligns to the learning standards.